HAYVENO/Qeepp-App/README.md

 -  **Create notes:** Quickly create new notes with a title and body text.
 -  **Delete notes:** Delete notes that are no longer needed.
--  **Responsive design:** QeepApp's responsive design ensures that the app looks great on any device, from desktops to mobile phones.
+-  **Cross-device usage:** QeepApp's responsive design ensures that the app looks great on any device, from desktops to mobile phones.
+Each with its local storage.

 ## Technologies Used